apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 The `Result` union enables `Query.search` to return a list that includes both `Book`s and `Author`s.

-### Querying a union field
+### Querying a union

-GraphQL clients don't know which object type a union field will return for a particular query.
+GraphQL clients don't know which object type a field will return if the field's return type is a union.
 To account for this, a query can include the subfields of _multiple possible types_.

 Here's a valid query for the schema above: